randomthought/randomthought.github.io/_posts/2018-01-24-Defusing-a-Binary-Bomb-1.md

 title: "Defusing a Binary Bomb: Part 1"
 date: "2018-01-26"
 slug: "cis194_week_1"
-description: "Learn reverse engineering by defusing the legndary bomb labs using gdb and radare2.
-By defusing the bomb, you would learn the basics of reverse engineering and how the computer executes instructions."
+description: "Reverse engineer the legendary bomb labs using  radare2.
+By defusing the bomb, the goal is to refine my reversing skills and getting familiar with radare2"
 category:
   - views
   - featured